Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Complexity of program verification

-Given a Clifford circuit and an input type $\type{P}_1 \otimes \type{P}_2 \otimes \dots \otimes \type{P}_n$ (consisting of no intersections or additive terms), we can type check the circuit in $O(m)$, where $m$ is the number of gates.
-This follows from the fact that we can update the type on every gate application in constant time.
-In practice, this only takes a single lookup, since it proves convenient to add a number of derived typing judgments to the system (\Cref{table:1-qubit-types,table:2-qubit-types}).
+Given a Clifford circuit and a predicate $P_1 \otimes P_2 \otimes \dots \otimes P_n$ (consisting of no intersections or additive terms), we can derive the corresponding postcondition on applying the circuit in $O(m)$ time, where $m$ is the number of gates.
+This follows from the fact that we can update the postcondition on each gate application in constant time.
+In practice, this only takes a single lookup since it proves convenient to add a number of derived triples to the system (\Cref{table:1-qubit-types,table:2-qubit-types}).
 Note that we assume tensors are implemented by arrays, saving us the time of iterating through an $n$ qubit list.